Confronting a Prejudicial Aversion to the Historic Extent of the Ancient Jewish State

 This liveliness was animated by none other than the belief that God was ready and willing to bestow the kingdom of Daniel 7:27 on the Jewish people and one of these leaders (nobody was absolutely sure who) was the "real" messiah.

 One of the main purposes of the messiah (according to popular nationalist Jewish thought) was to inflict punishment and vengeance upon the Gentiles.

-But the Romans were keeping up with the buildup of events, not actually knowing the Biblical logic behind them, nor could they foresee that these violent and bloody outbursts were leading to the manifestation of a newly independent second century state of Israel, stellar turmoil, staggering loss of human lives.
-But in the end a hard-won victory against Jewish secession, from the Roman Empire was to be denied, once again, and the final victory, with great effort, went to the Romans.
+But the Romans were keeping up with the buildup of events, not actually knowing the Biblical logic behind them, nor could they foresee that these violent and bloody outbursts were leading to the manifestation of a newly independent second-century state of Israel, stellar turmoil, a staggering loss of human lives.
+But in the end, a hard-won victory against Jewish secession, from the Roman Empire was to be denied, once again, and the final victory, with great effort, went to the Romans.

 The dominant typology of Baruch involves the temple: it draws parallels between the destruction of the first temple at the time of Jeremiah and that of the second in 69 C.E.
 Just as there was a rebuilding of the first temple under Ezra and Nehemiah 70 years after its destruction, Baruch promises a future rebuilding, a third temple, to inaugurate messianic times.
 For a people saturated in scriptural knowledge such as these circles of ancient Jewry, who were convinced of such typologies, it was natural to think that another seventy-year period would be involved.
 And thus the date of the outbreak of the revolt is perhaps connected to an understanding of its causes: here the Bar Kokhba material may be helpful."6